SonDo580/facebook-clone/README.md

 # Facebook Clone

 A social media application that replicates some of the features of Facebook.
-It provides users a platform to connect, share, and engage with other people.

 ## Demo

 > [!NOTE]
-> Netlify suspended this site for some reasons (https://sondm-facebook.netlify.app)
+> Netlify suspended the live website (copyright issue).
+Please run the app locally to check.

 ## Features

-1. **Implemented**

-- Authentication: register, login, logout.
-- Post feature: get feed posts, react to post, create/edit/delete post.
-- (BE) User management: get user info, update user info, delete account
-- (BE) Follow and unfollow people.
-- (BE) Friend feature: friend list, friend request list, send/cancel/accept/reject friend requests, unfriend.

-2. **In progress**

-- Allow adding post photos.

-3. **Todo**

-- Use infinite scroll to get feed posts.
-- Return posts even when user hasn't created any post or followed any person.
-- (FE) Build UI for the other pages (Profile, Friends).
-- (BE) Comment: add/edit/delete comment, comment list, react and reply to comment.
+See `progress.md`

 ## Technologies